foundata/guidelines/licensing-guide.md

 **Disclaimer:**

-1. This is no legal advice.
-In doubt: Ask persons in charge and/or ask a lawyer as some additional rules might apply (like the [Arbeitnehmererfindungsgesetz (ArbnErfG)](https://www.gesetze-im-internet.de/arbnerfg/) mentioned in your employment contract).
+1. This is not legal advice.
+If in doubt: Ask persons in charge and/or ask a lawyer as some additional rules might apply (like the [Arbeitnehmererfindungsgesetz (ArbnErfG)](https://www.gesetze-im-internet.de/arbnerfg/) mentioned in your employment contract).
 2. After choosing a license and doing preparation, communicate with a person in charge for a last check before releasing a new project or repo to the public.

 ## Reasoning

-[foundata](https://foundata.com/) is an organization acting in a German legislative framework.
+[foundata](https://foundata.com/) is an organization acting within a German legislative framework.
 So when our team creates creative work (which includes source code), the work is under our exclusive copyright by default.
 Nobody outside of foundata is allowed to copy, distribute, or modify the work unless a license specifies otherwise.
 Once the work has third-party contributors, "nobody" even starts including us as each of these third-parties is also a copyright holder.

 An open source license allows reuse of code while retaining copyright.
 This also simplifies [legal mumbo jumbo](https://en.wikipedia.org/wiki/Mumbo_jumbo_(phrase)) when working with third-parties, helping you to achieve results.
 As an organization, we are driven by open source.

 Therefore, one should choose a well-known, [OSI-approved license](https://opensource.org/licenses/) whenever possible.
-We usually only check if there are obvious reasons against the publication of source code along with appropriate open-source licensing, like confidential contracting work for a customer.
+We usually only check whether there are obvious reasons against the publication of source code along with appropriate open-source licensing, like confidential contracting work for a customer.

 ## How to choose a license